-There was a net decrease of \$3.8 million in the UAAL from July 1, 2018 to July 1, 2019.
-The various components of the change are shown in the following table (in millions):
+The components of the net increase of \$1.7 million in the UAAL from July 1, 2019 to July 1, 2020 are shown in the following table:

+(\$ Millions)

-(\$ Millions) Unfunded Actuarial Accrued Liability, July 1, 2018 \$7.62 Expected increase from amortization method Investment experience Liability experience Other experience 0.03 1.45 (5.00) (0.29) Unfunded Actuarial Accrued Liability, July 1, 2019 \$3.81
+Unfunded Actuarial Accrued Liability, July 1, 2019 \$3.81

+- Expected decrease from amortization method (0.05)

+- Investment experience 2.12

+- Liability experience (0.21)

+- Court fees below expected amount 0.40

+- Other experience (0.58)

+Unfunded Actuarial Accrued Liability, July 1, 2020 \$5.49

-As shown above, various components impacted the UAAL.
+As shown above, various components impacted the amount of the UAAL.
 Actuarial experience gains (losses), which result from actual experience that is more (less) favorable than anticipated by the actuarial assumptions, are reflected in the UAAL and are measured as the difference between the expected UAAL and the actual UAAL, taking into account any changes due to actuarial assumptions and methods, or benefit provisions.
-Overall, the System experienced a net actuarial experience gain of \$3.55 million.
-The actuarial gain may be explained by considering the separate experience of assets and liabilities.
-As noted earlier, there was a \$1.45 million loss on the actuarial value of assets.
-Favorable experience on System liabilities, mainly due to lower salary increases than expected and fewer members retiring during the year than expected, resulted in a \$5.00 million gain.
+Overall, the System experienced a net actuarial experience loss of \$1.92 million.
+The actuarial loss may be explained by considering the separate experience of assets and liabilities.
+As noted earlier, there was a \$2.12 million loss on the actuarial value of assets.
+Favorable experience on System liabilities, mainly due to a smaller cost-of-living adjustment than expected being granted for members currently receiving benefits (0.52% versus 2.25%), resulted in a \$0.21 million gain.
 A breakdown of the various components of experience gains/losses can be found in Table 8 of this report.